SADE-ZONE/workflows/pages/evidence_data_exchange.md

 ---

 ## Semantic Layer
 Meaning is defined via **semantic tables**, not grammar.
 Operators and regulators may extend these tables over time.
-Examples include the following. @TEAM please update.
+Examples include the following. ⚠️ TO DO: **Fix these entries** and decide exactly what is in scope for the next 3 months and add as new rows.
+Goal: 20 initial rows?
+(Coordinate with ISU).
 | Keyword       | Category      | Parameters             | Example Evidence Types |
 |---------------|---------------|------------------------|------------------------|
 | PART_107      | CERTIFICATION | Certificate ID         | FAA certificate        |